CSCfi/csc-user-guide/docs/apps/paraview.md

 The script *para580-1GPU.sh* below starts and connects one client and one pvserver, and uses one GPU.
 Resources reserved via `salloc` are for the client and the pvserver combined. *Cpus-per-task* is the number of threads.
 Ten or more threads is recommended.
 One GB of memory is allocated to the client, the rest goes to the pvserver.

 The following `salloc` command allocates ten threads to the client and ten to the pvserver, so 20 CPUs are reserved.
-24 GB memory is allocated for the pvserver, and one GB for the client. **Note that all the parameters below need to be explicitely given,** otherwise the script *para580-1GPU.sh* will not work
+24 GB memory is allocated for the pvserver, and one GB for the client. **Note that all the parameters below need to be explicitly given,** otherwise the script *para580-1GPU.sh* will not work
 ```
 salloc --nodes=1 --ntasks=2 --cpus-per-task=10 --mem=25G --time=01:00:00 --partition=gpu --gres=gpu:v100:1 --account=<project> para580-1GPU.sh
 ```